cockroachlabs/developer-success/getting-started.md

     curl https://binaries.cockroachdb.com/cockroach-v21.1.5.darwin-10.9-amd64.tgz | tar -xz; sudo cp -i cockroach-v21.1.5.darwin-10.9-amd64/cockroach /usr/local/bin/
     ```

 2. This command is doing two things.
-It will download a root certificate and put it in a pre-determined diretory so you know where it is.
+It will download a root certificate and put it in a pre-determined directory so you know where it is.
 When we connect to our cluster, we'll have to tell the connect command to look in that pre-determined directory.
 This certificate allows us to verify your identity when connecting to the cluster.

     Paste the following into your terminal: